 No matter the distance, Portal breast cancer survivor knew the Nancy N. and J.C.
 Lewis Cancer & Research Pavilion offered her the best treatment

-Janice Marie Rowe’s compassionate towards her Pomeranian may have saved her life.
+Janice Marie Rowe’s compassion towards her Pomeranian may have saved her life.

 BamBam has a throat problem and coughs when he walks.
 So when she and her husband “walk” the dog, they are actually pulling him in a small wagon.
 However, Janice still puts a leash on him as a precaution.